dubniczky/Cardless-Transaction-Protocol/protocol/example.md

 random: gG7HD+JRhc2FszVdPfGR/LF6KTgXxjE1bHXdEU8F
 # Bank transaction id.
 Format: uuid4
 transaction_id: 013CCF92-1313-434B-A838-6BE3D9645DD1
+# Encrypted ID of the user by the bank
+customer: juastf89234r2bewiohfwf6qw
 # Signed URL signed by bank private key (vendor can verify with bank public key list) in base64 format
 url_signature: SWvwHAstKjI7tRGdJqaUT5eA5mljMP2HAzKqo8fw...
 # The PIN will be required to be entered in the application to verify the transaction (2-6 digits)